falsy/falsy-utils/README.md

 ```

 ### groupAndSort<T extends object>(arr: T[], key: keyof T, comparator: (a: T[keyof T], b: T[keyof T]) => number)

+Groups the elements of an array based on the specified key and sorts the resulting groups using a custom comparator.

 ```ts
 import { groupAndSort } from "falsys-utilities"